5-minute read

 How will you ensure safe and effective usage of AI?

-Generative AI’s capabilities bring with them a combination of old and new risks.
-Already there have been many public instances of generative AI gone wrong, including leaked customer data, false legal filings, damaging customer experiences, and biased automations.
-Employing generative AI safely to avoid these issues is not simple, but a good process can make it achievable.
+AI’s capabilities bring with them a combination of old and new risks.
+Already there have been many public instances of AI gone wrong, including leaked customer data, false legal filings, damaging customer experiences, and biased automations.
+Employing AI safely to avoid these issues is not simple, but a good process can make it achievable.

 We recommend an AI governance framework that addresses each risk with a clear process.
 The key risks in the AI governance framework are